 Friday, Feb.
 11

-Hobart College Commemoration at Trinity Church in Manhattan featuring the Honorary Chair of the Bicentennial Committee The Most Rev. Michael Bruce Curry ’75, D.D. ’20, the Presiding Bishop and Primate of The Episcopal Church (due to concerns regarding COVID-19, the event will be livestreamed)
+Hobart College Commemoration at Trinity Church in Manhattan featuring the Honorary Chair of the Bicentennial Committee The Most Rev. Michael Bruce Curry ’75, D.D. ’20, the Presiding Bishop and Primate of The Episcopal Church (due to concerns regarding COVID-19, the event was livestreamed)

 Saturday, Mar.
 12

-Alger L. Adams ’32 Academic Award Dinner and Multicultural Career Networking Conference
+Alger L. Adams ’32 Academic Excellence Award Dinner

 Thursday, April 21